Are you are struggling to maintain order in your child’s bedroom? You are not alone as many families struggle with these

 Make a checklist of tasks and laminate it.
 A visual schedule can help your child transition from activity to activity with less prompting.
 Studies have shown that schedules can alleviate stress because children know what to expect.
 Review each item on the schedule with your child and then remind your child to check the schedule before every transition.
 Over time, he or she will be able to complete the tasks with increasing independence.

 Looking for a custom made visual schedule for your child?
-Contact Jillian at Organized Buddy and she will create a visual schedule designed just for your child, using his/her photo and favorite colors.
+You can purchase a customized schedule for your child on Etsy right here at the Organized Buddy Shop!
 This schedule can easily be changed to suit your child’s needs.
-When school session ends and summer begins, activities can be switched in and out.
+For example, when school session ends and summer begins, activities can be switched in and out.
+Help your child stay on task all year round with our custom made schedule designed specifically for your child!

 After your system is in place, you can turn clean up time into a fun 10-minute game.
 Set a timer to help motivate and get your child involved in the process of putting things back in their designated areas.
 See how many items can be put back into their location in 10 minutes.
 (This will help your child learn where their home is for their clothing and toys.

 Looking for custom made labels to organize the items in your home?
 Organized Buddy creates custom laminated labels designed specifically for you and your needs.

 If you find that you need additional help for bedroom organization for kids with autism, check out www.autism-society.org.
 Additional help for kids with autism may be found at the Mayo Clinic’s signs of autism information.